Ethics

 American Literature, Women's Literature, Gender Studies

-My main research interest is in women’s fiction in 19th-century American literature, as well as gender and sexuality issues.
-Currently I am also interested in the influence of American culture and literature on Japanese shojo culture from the Meiji period through the 1970s.
+My main research interests is in works by 19th-century female authors in American literature.
+Additionally, I am interested in works that depict issues related to gender and sexuality, as well as the struggles faced by people on the social margins.
+I am also interested in the influence of American culture and literature on Japanese shojo culture from the Meiji period through the 1970s.

 French Literature